Summer String Institutes

-Victoria Gau, conductor and Institutes Director.
-Associate Conductor and Director of Education for the National Philharmonic, Artistic Director and Conductor of the Capital City Symphony, Artistic Director of the Takoma Ensemble.
+Victoria Gau, conductor.
+Artistic Director and Conductor of the Capital City Symphony, Artistic Director of the Takoma Ensemble.
 Youth orchestra conducting positions have included the Akron (OH) Youth Symphony and Young Virtuosi of the DC Youth Orchestra Program.
 Gau holds degrees in Viola Performance and Conducting from the Oberlin Conservatory.
 She is a frequent conductor of youth orchestra regional festivals.

 Isiah Johnson, music movement class.
 On the dance staff at the University of Maryland, Johnson is an active performer, composer, arranger, and piano teacher.

 Lori Barnet, cello.
 Principal cellist and coordinator of chamber music for the National Philharmonic, Barnet also plays with the Wolf Trap Opera Orchestra, the Contemporary Music Forum, and teaches at George Washington University.

 Katherine Budner, violin.
 Member of the National Philharmonic for over 15 years, Budner is a former concertmaster of the US Air Force Symphony Orchestra and has soloed with that group.
 She is a free-lance musician in the DC area and teaches privately.

 Douglas Dubé, violin.
 Concertmaster of Baltimore Opera Orchestra and Washington Concert Opera, Dubé also plays with the Washington Opera Orchestra, National Gallery Orchestra, and Wolf Trap Orchestra.